-Each isotope of the same element have the same atomic number (Z) but each has a different mass number (A).
-The atomic number is the number of protons in the atomic nucleus of the atom.
-The mass number is the sum of neutrons and protons of the core.
+Each isotope of the same element has the same atomic number (Z) but each has a different mass number (A).
+The atomic number corresponds to the number of protons in the atomic nucleus of the atom.
+The mass number corresponds to the sum of neutrons and protons in the nucleus.
 This means that different isotopes of the same atom differ from each other only by the number of neutrons.

-The items that can be found in nature can be configured in a variety of different isotopes.
-The mass shown on the periodic table is the average of all the masses of all the isotopes that can be found naturally.
+The elements that can be found in nature can be configured in a wide variety of different isotopes.
+The mass that appears in the periodic table of the elements is the average of all the masses of all isotopes that can be found naturally.

-Each atom can have any number of neutrons.
-Different combinations of neutrons and protons involve differences in the cohesion forces of the nuclei of isotopes.
-Thus, although they can have any number of neutrons there are some combinations of protons and neutrons preferred in isotopes.
+Each atom can have any amount of neutrons.
+The different combinations of neutrons and protons imply differences in the cohesive forces of the isotope nuclei.
+Thus, although they may have any number of neutrons there are some combinations of protons and neutrons preferred in the different isotopes.

-The fact that each isotope of an element have the same atomic number means they have the same number of protons in the atomic nucleus.
-Atoms of the same element have the same number of protons and electrons but may have different numbers of neutrons.
+That each isotope of the same element has the same atomic number means that they have the same number of protons in the atomic nucleus.
+Atoms of the same element have the same number of protons and electrons but can have different numbers of neutrons.

-How different isotopes of an element are represented?
+How are the different isotopes of an element represented?

-- Scientific notation isotopes: isotopes are identified by the name followed by the number of protons and neutrons in the isotope chemical element.
-For example, the three most common isotope in the uranium (used as nuclear fuel) are represented like: U-235, U-235 and U-238
+- Scientific notation of isotopes: Isotopes are identified by the name of the chemical element followed by the number of protons and neutrons of the isotope.
+For example, the three most common isotopes in uranium used as nuclear fuel would be represented as follows: U-235, U-235 and U-238

-Most of the elements are formed by several isotopes that can only be separated by physical methods (diffusion, centrifugation, mass spectrometry, fractional distillation and electrolysis).
+Most of the natural elements are formed by several isotopes that can only be separated by physical procedures (diffusion, centrifugation, mass spectrometry, fractional distillation and electrolysis).